The Official Receiver and their Role in Liquidation

 This means tranactions when the director has sold an asset at below market value, an act which effectively lowers the return for creditors during insolvency.

 If the directors are found to have made a transaction at an undervalue (or several), the Official Receiver can apply to the courts to reverse the sale.
 They can also order the directors to recompense the company so that it is in the same position it would have been had the transaction been for the assets full value.

 » MORE Read our full article on Transactions at Undervalue

 Unfair preference takes place if a company takes certain actions that put a creditor in a preferential position to other creditors.

 The action must have been intentional – mistakes by the company or its directors will not be unfair preference (though they may be deemed as wrongful trading or a transaction at an undervalue).
 However, if the creditor is a connected party to the company, the intention is presumed and can only be overcome by clear evidence to the contrary.

-Investigation into the Conduct of Directors
+Investigating the Conduct of Directors

-Directors Duties To Co-Operate with Official Receiver
+Directors Responsibility To Co-Operate with Official Receiver (OR)

 Initial meetings will usually be held in person and can last several hours.
 Questions will be around what assets are held, debts and the reasons for why insolvency has occurred.
-Following this, the Official Receiver will write to directors, setting out what is required from them.
-It is essential that directors co-operate with the Official Receiver’s office and if not, they could be summoned to court to answer questions or even arrested.
+Following this, the Official Receiver (OR) will write to directors, setting out what is required from them.
+It is essential that directors co-operate with the OR’s office and if not, they could be summoned to court to answer questions or even arrested.
 Furthermore, directors who do not co-operate could be sanctioned by being disqualified from future company management roles for a period from 2 to 15 years.